Checking Your Medical Bills for Errors

 Appealing an Insurance Denial

-There is usually a time limit to submit an appeal to an insurer, which can range from just 10 days to 180 days, depending on the insurer.
+There is usually a time limit to submit an appeal to the company providing your health insurance, which is typically 180 days, depending on the insurer.
 Insurers may provide a decision within 60 days.
 If you disagree with the decision, you can ask for an independent review — your insurer should provide you with information on how to do this.

 If your appeals aren’t successful, you may wish to turn to one of several advocacy groups.
 For example, the Patient Advocate Foundation offers one-on-one assistance at no charge, and its website also lists organizations that provide help for people with specific conditions.
 People with Medicare can access free counseling through the State Health Insurance Assistance Program.